huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 Next time you catch yourself saying, “_I can’t…_” or “_I’m not the type of person who…_”, pause.
 Ask yourself:

 * Is this absolutely true?
-* Or is this something I’ve just come to believe?
+* Is this something I’ve just come to believe?
 * What would happen if I stopped arguing for this limitation?

 If you tell yourself you can’t, you won’t.
 If you tell yourself you must, you’ll find a way.